 Pick 7 / Carolina Panthers

-Regardless of who is under center and coaching the Panthers next season, their offensive tackle position needs to be fixed.
+Regardless of who is under center for the Panthers next season, their offensive tackle position needs to be fixed.
 Daryl Williams just didn’t have it after returning from a serious injury.
 Dennis Daley can’t be seen as a legit long-term option, either.

 Pick 8 / Arizona Cardinals